system76/docs/content/audio.md

 ## Verify if the Correct Device is Selected

-If the system is not playing any audio, you can confirm the selected device from the System Settings.
+If the system is not playing any audio, you can confirm the selected device from the system's Settings app.

-How to open the Launcher and search for Sound:
+Access the Sound page of Settings by opening the Launcher (by default, press <kbd>Super</kbd>) and searching for Sound:

 ![COSMIC Launcher search for Sound](images/audio/Launcher-Sound.png)

-Under the Sound Settings, the Input and Output Device selected will be displayed:
+On the Sound page of Settings, the selected Input and Output Device will be displayed:

 ![Sound Settings](images/audio/Sound-Settings.png)